Healthiest Dog Breeds: 30 Dogs With The Least Health Problems

 This breed has earned a bad rep because many unethical breeders were inbreeding, which led to a lot of unhealthy Chihuahuas.
 However, when acquired from a reputable breeder you can be sure that they will be healthy because they are properly bred.
 Chihuahuas make excellent lap dogs because of their small size.

 They have a long lifespan for a dog, in fact, if well taken care of, they can live up to about 20 years making them among the healthiest breed of dog.

 Azawakhs are very calm dogs and rarely bark.
 They don’t like cats and don’t do well with rowdy kids, but they are affectionate with their humans.
 They want to spend as much time with their humans as possible, which is why they make better indoor dogs.
 They are healthy dogs and can live to be about 11 years old.

 Greyhounds are some of the healthiest dogs in the world.
 They are lean, which is why they don’t tolerate the cold very well.
 These dogs are affectionate and do well with children, cats, and other dogs.
 Greyhounds are both intelligent and loyal, making them easy to train.
-They are energetic and need a lot of exercise.
+They are energetic and need a lot of exercises.
+These dogs love to run and would be great for people who love to exercise with their pets.
 They can live up to about 13 years.

 17. German Pinscher